-Humans have been artificially selecting and manipulating crop strains for thousands of years, but everything changed in 1973 when Herbert Boyer and Stanley Cohen developed genetic engineering (GE).
-In 1980, the Supreme Court ruled that the patenting of GE products was constitutional and in 1992, Flavr Savr tomatoes became the first GE food crop to win USDA approval.
-In 1995, the USDA approved the world's first insecticide-producing crop and a year later, herbicide-resistant crops were developed.
+Humans have been artificially selecting and manipulating crop strains for thousands of years, but everything changed in 1973 when Herbert Boyer and Stanley Cohen developed genetic engineering.
+In 1980, the Supreme Court ruled that the patenting of GE products was constitutional, and in 1992, Flavr Savr tomatoes became the first GE food crop to win USDA approval.
+In 1995, the USDA approved the world's first insecticide-producing crop.
+A year later, herbicide-resistant crops were developed.

 Corporations take control of seeds

 By the late 2000s, the approval of GE patents led to the consolidation of American agriculture into the hands of a few enormous corporations, most notably and most infamously, Monsanto, which controlled virtually all the American soy and corn seed market by 2009.